 The exchange is organised by the Association Bordeaux Aquitaine Bristol, 13, Quai de la Monnaie, 33800 BORDEAUX, France.
-This association is acknowledged as respecting educational and safety requirements by the Rectorat (School Education Board for the Bordeaux and Aquitaine region).
+The Association is recognised by the Rectorat de l’Académie de Bordeaux as operating within educational and safety guidelines.

-The exchange concerns schoolchildren between the ages of 14 and 18.
-Academies and school structures from Bristol and its area may be part of the exchange as is the case for schools in Bordeaux and Aquitaine: applicants from Arcachon, Bayonne and the Landes are likely to be selected when matching is possible, hence the name of the exchange – Echanges Scolaires Bordeaux-Aquitaine- Bristol.
+The exchange is aimed at all school children between the ages of 14 and 18 (Year 9 – Year 13) from Bristol and the surrounding area.
+French applicants are drawn from Bordeaux itself and from Arcachon, Bayonne and the Landes, hence the name of the exchange – Echanges Scolaires Bordeaux-Aquitaine- Bristol.

-Application forms and information may be downloaded directly from our website – www.bordeaux-bristol.fr – section “Exchanges / Apply here”, from September onwards.
-When completing these forms, they should preferably be typed directly online for more clarity.
-Parents and children are requested to read all categories with the utmost care.
-Once you have completed and signed it, print the application form and give it to your French teacher or Head of Department for a comment and signature.
+Complete the forms online if possible for greater clarity.
+Parents and children are requested to read all sections with the utmost care.
+Once you have completed them, print and sign the application and give it to your French teacher or Head of Department for a comment and signature.

-- Once signed, you should send all the requested documents to our local coordinator: Mrs Eleanor Dand (see How to fill in an applicationform) before 15th November for us to start the pairing.
+Once signed, you should send all the requested documents to our local coordinator: Mrs Eleanor Dand (see How to fill in an application form) before the deadline of 30th January 2021 for us to start the pairing.

-If you know in advance, do tell us if your child will be away from home, a couple of days or so, on activities without his/her French partner (booked entertainment, or Duke of Edinburgh Award Scheme for example)
+If you know in advance that your child will be unavoidably away from home for a day or so without his/her French partner (e.g. for Duke of Edinburgh Award Scheme) please let us know.

-Note that French host parents are asked to provide a DBS check (= Extrait du casier judiciaire) and that we comply with risk assessment.
+Note that host parents on both sides are asked to provide a DBS check (= Extrait du casier judiciaire) and that we carry out a full risk assessment.